dmckenna-gumgum/junior-ui-ux-engineer/dogapp.md

  - [More Documentation Here](http://ds.gumgum.com/stable/css/)

 ### Things to Consider:
- - How will this tool work across both desktop and mobile devices
+ - How will your layout work across both desktop and mobile devices
  - How do you allow users to browse breeds?
  - How do you juggle both real and perceptual page load speeds to ensure a smooth user experience.